You are here

 The Concierto de Aranjuez of Rodrigo with Pepe Romero and Rafael Fruhbeck de Burgos conducting the Danish Radio Symphony

-"Malambo" from the Estancia Suite of Ginastera with Gustavo Dudamel conducting the Simon Blivar Youth Orchestra of Venezuela at the Lucerne Festival.
+"Malambo" from the Estancia Suite of Ginastera with Gustavo Dudamel conducting the Simon Bolivar Youth Orchestra of Venezuela at the Lucerne Festival.